 In fact, it is not enough just to modernize the last mile as such.
 Increasing efficiency in delivery through high first-delivery success rates and a low returns rate can also be influenced by proactive information flow and by a large and diverse range of customer-oriented delivery options.

 If the customer can specify when and where the order is to be received at the time of purchase, the likelihood of actually delivering the package to the recipient on the first attempt is many times higher than with standard shipping, where packages are delivered within 3-5 days of the order.
 However, 89% of German online stores still do not offer any form of customer-oriented delivery.
+However, the rise of usability like delivery equipment such as electric bikes or scooters will change the whole market as it is easy and comfortable.

 But let’s be honest.
 Why should e-commerce be primarily interested in making our cities and towns more livable?
 Of course, this would be a praiseworthy motivation for optimizing one’s own delivery processes.
 Here is the good news, investments in this area pay off primarily in financial terms.